 Cloth diaper inserts are typically made of cotton, bamboo, or microfiber and come in a variety of sizes and thicknesses.
 We prefer bamboo inserts because of the excellent absorbency and cleanliness of the fabric.

-Benefits of Pocket Cloth Diapers
+Benefits of Pocket Diapers

-Pocket cloth diapers provide several benefits for parents looking for a reusable diapering option.
+Pocket diapers provide several benefits for parents looking for a reusable diapering option.
 Firstly, they are incredibly convenient and easy to use.
 They also offer flexibility in terms of fit, as the absorbent layer can be stuffed to the baby's needs.

 If you have a heavy wetter you can add extra inserts, If you have a newborn, you can customize the absorbency with a smaller insert because they will be changed more frequently.